Crystal Palace vs Wolverhampton Wanderers U23 - Match Centre - Crystal Palace F.C.

 offside

 Offside, Crystal Palace PL2.
-Lewis Hobbs tries a through ball, but David Boateng is caught offside.
+Jay Rich-Baghuelou tries a through ball, but Brandon Aveiro is caught offside.

 miss

+Reece Hannam (Crystal Palace PL2) hits the bar with a left footed shot from outside the box.
+Assisted by Luke Dreher.

 Attempt missed.
-Jay Rich-Baghuelou (Crystal Palace PL2) header from the centre of the box misses to the right.
-Assisted by David Boateng with a cross following a corner.
+Reece Hannam (Crystal Palace PL2) left footed shot from outside the box misses to the right.

+Harlem Hale (Crystal Palace PL2) wins a free kick in the attacking half.

+Attempt blocked.
+Jack Scott (Wolverhampton Wanderers PL2) right footed shot from outside the box is blocked.

 Substitution